rnrand/group-site/content/authors/bhakti-shah/_index.md

 # Short bio (displayed in user profile at end of posts)

-bio: I am a joint BS/MS student at the University of Chicago, majoring in Computer Science.
+bio: Bhakti received her BS/MS student at the University of Chicago, majoring in Computer Science.
+She is now a PhD student at the University of St Andrews.

 interests:
 - Programming Languages